ggreeley/MemoryOrg/README.md

 SOMA_all(resp_A, resp_B, resp_C)
 ```

+SOMA
 ```r
 SOMA(resp_A, resp_B, resp_C)
 ```
-Just as with PF, one important thing to note:
+As with PF, one important thing to note:

 Blank (NA) values (not shown in example above, but see example data) will *not* count toward a pair.
 Thus, if you want intrusions to count, simply leave them in the protocol.
 If you don't want intrusions to count, and want them to break pairs of words, remove the word and leave an empty cell.